AdamSmithOrlik/2025-voting-compass/README.md

 1. Added GPT-API results with justifications for tranparency
 2. Added button before survey to change the party position data
 3. GPT responses saved for fact chacking in the GPT-API/data/ folder

+April 24, 2025

+1. Added updated data based on the 2025 party platforms
+2. Refactored the codebase for readability

 ---